Current research projects

 You will find here the regularly updated list of current research projects conducted at TECFA (in English or French).
 A list of past projects is also available.

-Project leaders: Nicolas Szilas, Frédéric Ehrler (HUG), Christian Lovis (SIMED, UNIGE)
+Projects leaders: Nicolas Szilas, Frédéric Ehrler (HUG), Nadia Micali (Danemark)

 COVIQUITY